sahil-wadhwa/ETH-AVAX3/README.md

 ## Description

-Functionality
+* Functionality<br/>
-Only contract owner should be able to mint tokens
+  * Only contract owner should be able to mint tokens<br/>
-Any user can transfer tokens
+  * Any user can transfer tokens<br/>
-Any user can burn tokens
+  * Any user can burn tokens<br/>

 ### Executing program

-Open Remix IDE and save the file.
+* Open Remix IDE and save the file.
-Compile the file and then deploy it.
+* Compile the file and then deploy it.
-Check the deployment for function calls and variable references.
+* Check the deployment for function calls and variable references.
+* ERC Token is defined with the name MyToken and of type ERC20.
+* mint100, transfer120 and burn120 are the custom token functions.

 ## Authors